percona/pmm-doc/docs/dbaas/databases.md

 4. Expand  *Advanced Settings* panel.

     1. Select the number of nodes.
-(The lower limit is 1.)
+(1 is the minimum)

     2. Select a preset *Resources per Node*.